nullpo-head/source-win-bat/README.md

 ## Why?
 What is that useful for?

-By environment syncing of SourceWinBat, you can run your Windows batch scripts in WSL, MSYS2, and Cygwin!
-That helps you do your daily job's Windows work in your favorite UNIX-compatible environment, avoiding the complexity of Windows command line.
 SourceWinBat lets you run Windows initialization scripts in Bash, as if you run `source` command for Bash scripts.
+That enables you to do your daily Windows jobs that require initialization batch scripts in your favorite UNIX-compatible environments!

 ## Usage